jacobAngulo/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+adaptive web design will have several design that correspond with screen size where responsive websites will only shrink and grow the original design.

 2. Describe what it means to be mobile first vs desktop first.

+it means that the mobile version of the website was designed first.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+it allows for 2rem to equal 20px and 3 rem 30px annd so on.

 4. How would you describe preprocessing to someone new to CSS?

+pre processing uses a program that allows you to write more organized and usable style sheets and then translate it into css.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+my favorite pre processing concept by far is nesting, my least favorite would be mixins only because i havent messed around with them enough yet.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.